Radio Africa |

 I have collected Syliphone vinyl recordings since I first travelled to Guinea in 1994.
 During those early trips to West Africa, I puchased vinyl records and cassettes in every town.
 Of all the local recording labels I came across, it was Syliphone, however, that fascinated me, and which focused my research on the music of Guinea's 1st Republic.

-In 2007, I applied for funding through the Endangered Archives Programme, whose work partners with The British Library to preserve endangered cultural heritages.
-My project proposal was two-fold: firstly, that I create an archive of the complete Syliphone catalogue, transferring all of the original vinyl records to compact disc format and housing them in the Bibliothèque Nationale de Guinée (BNG); and secondly, that I preserve and digitise the audio reels of Syliphone era songs recorded on 1/4" magnetic tape that lay dormant in the archives of the RTG (and of which I had the small catalogue).
+It was important these reels of 1/4" magnetic tape be preserved.
+In 2007, therefore, I applied for funding through the Endangered Archives Programme, whose projects are in partnership with The British Library and seek to preserve documents associated with endangered cultural heritages.
+My project proposal was two-fold: firstly, that I create an archive of the complete Syliphone catalogue, whereby I would digitise all of the recording label's original vinyl releases to compact disc format and make them available in the Bibliothèque Nationale de Guinée (BNG); and secondly, that I preserve and digitise the audio reels of Syliphone era songs recorded on 1/4" magnetic tape which lay dormant in the archives of the RTG (and which were listed in the small hand-written catalogue).
 In June 2008 I received the welcome news

 that my application for Major Research Project funding had been